SalimanDolev/GIS/Readme.md

 **Bugs**
 ----
-1. The algorithm to find the path to each fruit by each packmen is not the best and can improve
+1. The algorithm to find the path to each fruit by each packmen is not the best and can improve.
-2. In the Gui the fruits dont disapear after eaten
+2. In the Gui the fruits dont disapear after eaten.
-3.